mahdi-marjani/django-cheatsheet/1-django-beginners.md

-from django.shortcuts import render, redirect from .forms import UserLoginForm from django.contrib import messages from django.contrib.auth import authenticate, login
+from django.shortcuts import render, redirect from .forms import UserLoginForm from django.contrib import messages

+# Import Django functions for authenticating and logging in users
+from django.contrib.auth import authenticate, login

 def user_login(request):